Cities in Shanghai

 Industry of Shanghai

-The non-state sector has grown to generate 42 percent of Shanghai's GDP, while the reformed state-sector generates 57.5 percent of GDP.[29]
+The non-state sector has grown to generate 42 percent of Shanghai's GDP, while the reformed state-sector generates 57.5 percent of GDP.
 Since 2005, Shanghai has ranked first of the world's busiest cargo ports throughout, handling a total of 560 million tons of cargo in 2007.
 Shanghai container traffic has surpassed Hong Kong to become the second busiest port in the world, behind Singapore.[30]
-Shanghai and Hong Kong are rivaling to be the economic center of the Greater China region.
+Shanghai and Hong Kong are rivalling to be the economic centre of the Greater China region.
 Hong Kong has the advantage of a stronger legal system, international market integration, superior economic freedom, greater banking and service expertise, lower taxes, and a fully-convertible currency.
 Shanghai has stronger links to both the Chinese interior and the central government, and a stronger base in manufacturing and technology.

-Shanghai has increased its role in finance, banking, and as a major destination for corporate headquarters, fueling demand for a highly educated and modernized workforce.
+Shanghai has increased its role in finance, banking, and as a major destination for corporate headquarters, fuelling demand for a highly educated and modernized workforce.
 Shanghai has recorded a double-digit growth for 15 consecutive years since 1992.
 In 2008, Shanghai's nominal GDP posted a 9.7% growth to 1.37 trillion yuan.
 The Shanghai Stock Exchange is the world's fastest growing, with the Shanghai Composite Index growing 130% in 2006.

 As in many other areas in China, Shanghai is undergoing a building boom.
 In Shanghai the modern architecture is notable for its unique style, especially in the highest floors, with several top floor restaurants which resemble flying saucers.
 For a gallery of these unique architecture designs, see Shanghai (architecture images).

-The bulk of Shanghai buildings being constructed today are high-rise apartments of various height, color and design.
+The bulk of Shanghai buildings being constructed today are high-rise apartments of various height, colour and design.
 There is now a strong focus by city planners to develop more "green areas" (public parks) among the apartment complexes in order to improve the quality of life for Shanghai's residents, quite in accordance to the "Better City - Better Life" theme of Shanghai's Expo 2010.

 Industrial zones in Shanghai include Shanghai Hongqiao Economic and Technological Development Zone, Jinqiao Export Economic Processing Zone, Minhang Economic and Technological Development Zone, and Shanghai Caohejing High and New Technological Development Zone (see List of economic and technological development zones in Shanghai).